-The Curbside Organics Program will launch city-wide in Spring 2023.
-Green carts will be provided to 34,500 single-family homes and 7,500 multi-family residences (apartments/condos).
+The Curbside Organics Program will begin for all houses and semi-detached houses within Lethbridge in May 2023.
+Residents living in apartments and condominiums will begin their organic curbside collection in Fall 2023.
 Like many other municipalities, in order to plan and operate the program efficiently, it needs to be universally implemented across the entire community.
 Therefore there is no option to opt out of the Curbside Organics Program.

-Residential curbside organics collection will include a weekly collection of green carts during the summer (mid-April – October) and a bi-weekly collection of green carts during the winter (November – mid-April).
+Residential curbside organics collection will include a weekly collection of green carts during the summer (May – October) and a bi-weekly collection of green carts during the winter (November – April).
 This seasonal approach considers the seasonal variation of yard waste material and addresses the potential odour and “yuck factor” issues that others have observed during the warm season.

 Garbage and recycling collection will remain on an alternating bi-weekly schedule throughout the year.